- Skin cancer is the most common cancer in Ireland with over 12,000 people diagnosed each year

 Melanomas can develop anywhere on the skin, but they are more likely to start on the trunk (chest and back) in men and on the legs in women.
 They are also common on the neck and face.

-Melanoma is less common than basal cell and squamous cell skin cancers, but it is far more dangerous.
+Melanoma is less common than basal cell and squamous cell skin cancers, but it is far more dangerous, as melanoma is much more likely to metastasise (spread) than other forms of skin cancer.
 The number of people affected in Ireland is rising rapidly.
-Like basal cell and squamous cell cancers, melanoma is almost always curable in its early stages.
+Like basal cell and squamous cell cancers, melanoma is almost always curable when caught in its early stages.

 Watch our Skintervention video about Irish people affected by melanoma

-Do you have any moles that are not symmetrical – if you drew a line down the middle of the mole would it be the same size and shape on both sides of the line?
-If your mole is different on either side you should have it checked by your doctor.
+A: Asymmetrical: Do you have any moles that are not symmetrical – if you drew a line down the middle of the mole would it be the same size and shape on both sides of the line?
+If your mole is different on either side, you should have it checked by your doctor.

-If any of your moles change colour, or any mole has a number of different shades of brown, black or tan it is a warning sign and you should show it to your doctor.
+C: Colour: If any of your moles change colour, or any mole has a number of different shades of brown, black or tan it is a warning sign, and you should show it to your doctor.

 Who is at risk of skin cancer?